httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The response `Content-Digest` field-value is computed on empty content.
-`Repr-Digest` is calculated over the JSON object `{"hello": "world"}` followed by an LF, which is not shown because there is no payload data.
+`Repr-Digest` is calculated over the JSON object `{"hello": "world"}` followed by an LF, which is not shown because there is no content.

 ~~~ http-message